 The law of world citizenship shall be limited to conditions of universal hospitality.

-If such an original compact of mankind exists, then a "right of temporary sojourn, a right to associate," is one of the inalienable human rights.
-Men have it by virtue of their common possession of the earth, where, as a globe, they cannot infinitely disperse and hence must finally tolerate the presence of each other....
+165 have it by virtue of their common possession of the earth, where, as a globe, they cannot infinitely disperse and hence must finally tolerate the presence of each other....
 [For] the common right to the face of the earth...belongs to human beings generally....
 [All of which can be proved negatively by the fact] that a violation of rights in one place is felt throughout the world, [from which Kant concluded that] the idea of a law of world citizenship is no high-flown or exaggerated notion.
 166 acts in political matters, one is supposed to take one's bearings from the idea, not the actuality, of being a world citizen and, therefore, also a Weltbetrachter, a world spectator.